How Many People Die in Prison in Utah?

 Sometimes people are sentenced to life in prison, life in prison without the possibility of parole, or very long prison sentences (such as fifty or 100 years).
 With these long sentences, it is likely, and almost expected, that a prisoner will serve the rest of his or her natural life in prison.
 Other sentences are for shorter periods, such as two or five years.
 These are not expected to be life sentences, but an unfortunate number of prisoners still die in prison every year, transforming those sentences into death sentences.
-Utah criminal defense lawyer Darwin Overson explains national statistics as they relate to inmate deaths.
+Salt Lake City criminal defense lawyer Darwin Overson explains national statistics as they relate to inmate deaths.

 Goals of Sentencing

 In Utah’s 2016 Sentencing Guidelines, the stated goals of sentencing in Utah are to reduce the risk of future offending.
 This means that prison should be used as a tool to stop convicted criminals from committing future crimes.
 Goals also include “ensuring public safety” and “imposing a punishment proportionate to the gravity of the offense and the culpability of the offender.”
 This means that a prison sentence should only be as harsh as the crime committed, should reflect previous criminal activity of the prisoner, and should only be enough to protect the public.

 When the state of Utah hands down punishments, it tries to make them fair in relation to the crime.
 That means that only the worst crimes are given the worst punishments of life in prison or the death penalty.
 Other crimes are not supposed to have a life sentence, but rather a chance to learn from one’s mistakes and then return to the public as a reformed citizen.
 When prisoners are denied this chance to return to society because of premature, avoidable death, this system becomes unjust.